vaghi/ai-chat/README.md

 ### 2) Configure environment

-Create `.env.local` in the project root with your Groq API key:
+Rename `.env.example` to `.env` in the project root with your Groq API key.

 ```bash
 GROQ_API_KEY=your_actual_groq_api_key_here